Voice-Lab/VoiceLab/README.md

 #### feinberg@mcmaster.ca

 ## Precompiled binaries
-- Windows exe file and Linux binary are here: https://github.com/Voice-Lab/VoiceLab/releases
+- Windows exe file and Linux binary, and OSX app file are here: https://github.com/Voice-Lab/VoiceLab/releases
-- OSX binary is coming soon
+- OSX binary is in a zip file, don't forget to unzip it

 ## Python package installation instructions